 The more you know about the kind of energy tariff and features you’re looking for, the more likely you are to find an energy supplier and deal you’re happy with.

-Price comparison websites are the most popular way of looking for energy deals.
-Over half of switchers used them, according to our latest research.
-Going directly to an energy company is the next most popular.
+Price comparison websites were the most popular way of looking for energy deals in 2020, with over half of switchers used them, according to our 2020 energy research.
+Going directly to an energy company was found to be the next most popular method.

-These display a range of tariffs in price order, but they don’t have to show every available tariff on the market.
-So if you don’t venture beyond a comparison site's initial recommendations, you might miss out on the cheapest tariffs.
+Price comparison websites don’t have to show every available tariff on the market, so if you don’t venture beyond a comparison site's initial recommendations, you might miss out on the cheapest tariffs.

-Check what the site says about which deals it displays by default; you may be able to use the site's filters to see a fuller range of deals than is initially displayed.
+Check what the site says about which deals it displays automatically.
+You can often use the site's filters to see a wider range of deals than is initially displayed.

 Bear in mind that you will need to contact the supplier directly if you pick a deal the website cannot switch you to.

-Automatic switching services are becoming increasingly popular and there is more and more choice.
-They do more of the legwork for you than price comparison websites, continuously comparing and, with your permission, switching you to deals they calculate to be the best (based on information you provide) and keeping you on a good rate.
+Automatic switching services do more of the legwork for you than price comparison websites.
+They continuously compare and, with your permission, switch you to deals they calculate to be the best (based on information you provide) to keep you on a good rate.

-Well-known names include Flipper, Look After My Bills, Switchcraft, Switchd and Weflip, though more are launching all the time.
-If you want to be able to get a better energy deal with minimal effort, they could be worth a try, though be aware that you may not get the very cheapest deal on the market.
+If you want a better energy deal with minimal effort, they could be worth a try.
+But be aware that few cheap deals are available at the moment and you may not get the very cheapest deal on the market.